LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 **Process:**
 - Voting will be conducted and overseen by President to ensure security and fairness
 - The voting process will be as follows:
-  1. A #rule-vote channel will be created, visible only to Captains' Council members
+  1. A #rule-vote channel will be created for Captains' Council members
   2. President will post a message with the proposed rule change and voting options (Yes/No)
   3. Captains will cast their votes by reacting to the message, or by using the buttons
   4. President will announce the results when the voting period ends